alexgo-io/alex-v1-docs/developers/protocol-contracts/self-listing-helper-v3a.clar.md

 - A pool with the given pair and factor does not already exist (in either order).
 - The provided `lock` parameter is valid (`NONE`, `LOCK`, or `BURN`).

-It retrieves the approval and minimum balance requirements from the internal `approved-token-x` map and interacts with the external `amm-pool-v2-01` contract to check pool existence.
+It retrieves the approval and minimum balance requirements from the internal `approved-token-x` map and interacts with the `amm-pool-v2-01` contract to check pool existence.

 ##### Parameters